 This is the cleanup stage and is often overlooked.
 This step completes one craft show and prepares you for the next.
 When you get home from a show you are tired and there might be problems at home, that distract you from completing this step.

-Wash dirty laundry such as table cloths, back drop curtains and other display items used in the show.
+Wash dirty laundry such as table cloths, backdrop curtains, and other display items used in the show.
 Fix any display items that broke or need adjustment.
-Obviously repair or replace damage product.
+Obviously, repair or replace damaged products.
 Unpack anything that needs to air out or dry.

 Tally your sales and evaluate how you did.
 Were you better than last year or worse?
 What items sold and which didn’t?
 Deposit money and cheques in the bank and complete credit card transactions.
 Organize any custom orders that you received.
 Make a list of products that need to be replaced for the next show.